 Spring Full Moons

 Worm Moon (March)

-Spring is in the air during the March full Moon; this moon was known by many names.
-Some called it the Sap Moon, for the sap rising in the trees; the Worm Moon, for the earthworms moving after the thaw; and the Crow Moon, for the returning of birds after their winter migration.
-We might include the Spring Break Moon, March Madness Moon, Academy Awards Moon or the Spring Cleaning Moon.
+Spring is in the air during the March Full Moon, and it went by many names.
+Some called it the Sap Moon, for the sap rising in the trees; the Worm Moon, for the earthworms moving after the thaw; and the Crow Moon, for the return of birds after their winter migration.
+We might include the Spring Break Moon, March Madness Moon, or the Spring Cleaning Moon.